tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 such as the client identity, from the information in the redemption context, such as the origin.
 It does so by employing the 'Split Origin, Attester, Issuer' model.
-In this model, the Issuer learns redemption information like origin identity (used to determine per-origin rate limit policies), and the Attester learns attestation information like client identity used to maintain and enforce rate limits based on encrypted origins.
+In this model, the Issuer learns redemption information like origin identity (used to determine per-origin rate limit policies), and the Attester learns attestation information like client identity (used to keep track of the previous instances of token issuance).

 {{fig-example-allow}} shows how this interaction works for client requests that are within the rate limit.
 The client's token request to the attester (constructed